Alektryon/alektryonator/README.md

 ### Based on [Gematrinator.com](https://www.gematrinator.com/calculator/index.php) (original calculator by Derek Tikkuri)
 ---
-> NOTE: Classic design version is no longer updated, use "Experimental" version!
+> NOTE: This version is no longer updated, use [Gematro](https://gematro.github.io/) calculator instead!

 ### List of features:
 <ul>